laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## Life is divided into the horrible and the miserable. - Woody Allen
+    ## The best thing about the future is that it only comes one day at a time. - Abraham Lincoln

 ![](assets/footer.svg)